Particle dynamics and geometric optics in Chern-Simons black holes: Introduction

-This paper is organized as follows.
+The paper is organized as follows.
 In Section \ref{CHT} we will give a brief review of mathematical formalism of the CS theory.
 After this introduction, the subsequent sections will focus on different physical phenomena.
 In Section \ref{HM} we will discuss Hawking mass in CS theory and study its relation to the coupling constant.
 Section \ref{ECM} provides an analytical expression for the centre of mass energy for two colliding neutral particles as a function of CS coupling constant.
 Energy extraction through Penrose process is discussed in Section \ref{PP}.
+Rotation of the polarization vector is the subject of Section \ref{rotpol}.
 We conclude the work with a brief summary in the last section.
 In this work, we take $G=c=1$ and the coordinates are taken in the order $(t,r,\theta,\phi)$ with indices running from $0$ to $3$.